 What would make the ultimate racing game?
 It’s hard to put a finger on the exact ingredients that would blend in such a way to blow away the competition, and even trickier to put into words that special something that just makes the best racing games feel right.

-You’d definitely need a deep career mode, loads of officially licensed cars, a wide selection of real and fictional tracks, a driving model that can be tweaked to be suitable for just about everyone, gorgeous presentation, top-class online functionality and best in class customization features.
+You’d definitely need a deep career mode, loads of officially licensed cars, a wide selection of real and fictional tracks, a driving model that can be tweaked to be suitable for just about everyone, a gorgeous presentation, top-class online functionality, and best-in-class customization features.

 Forza Motorsport 3 has all this.
 It is without a doubt one of the most complete games I’ve played in years.
 It delivers a sublime racing experience and has that special something.

-Developer Turn 10 has finally produced the game it no doubts envisaged all those years ago when it set out to create the best console racing sim on the market.
+Developer Turn 10 has finally produced the game it no doubt envisaged all those years ago when it set out to create the best console racing sim on the market.